dxvo/clinic_database_design/README.md

 # Clinic Database Design

+### Introduction
+- Our database contains 4 different level of log-in: Admin, staff, doctor and patient
+- website is hosted on Heroku.
+[Link to website](https://clinic-database.herokuapp.com/)

 ### Remote database connection via MYSQL workbench
 - host: uh-mysqldbserver.mysql.database.azure.com
 - username:  devodevo@uh-mysqldbserver
 - password: Bank6you

-### Instruction for Testing
+### Admin
-Database contains 4 different account types: Admin, staff, doctor and patient
-- Patient can register themselves from the website.
 - Admin has the ability to add more staff, doctor or clinic location into database.
 - ADMIN log in information:
         - admin username: admin